-ACTATING MOTHERS OR BREASTFEEDING INFANTS and ✓ children may require hospitalization for medical or surgical reasons, either at birth or later in an infant's life, and lactating mothers may sometimes require psychiatric hospitalization.
-Unfortunately, hospitalization of a breastfeeding mother or child can result in disruption of breastfeeding and unintended weaning, 1-3 as well as other complications such as mastitis.
-However, few formal guidelines exist for management of lactation during hospitalization.
-5-11 This protocol outlines recommended care for the hospitalized lactating mother and breastfeeding child, and serves to set the standards to implement these model policies.
+LACTATING MOTHERS OR BREASTFEEDING INFANTS and children may require hospitalization for medical or surgical reasons, either at birth or later in an infant's life, and lactating mothers may sometimes require psychiatric hospitalization.
+Unfortunately, hospitalization of a breastfeeding mother or child can result in disruption of breastfeeding and unintended weaning,1-3 as well as other complications such as mastitis.
+However, few formal guidelines exist for management of lactation during hospitalization.5-11 This protocol outlines recommended care for the hospitalized lactating mother and breastfeeding child, and serves to set the standards to implement these model policies.

 Staff outside of obstetric, pediatric, or neonatal units may have limited experience caring for lactating mothers and may have limited knowledge of lactation physiology or management.
-Furthermore, they may not understand the short-term and long-term risks of disruptions to lactation.
-4,12-14 Inadequately trained staff may substitute their own experiences around breastfeeding for evidence-based practices.
+Furthermore, they may not understand the short-term and long-term risks of disruptions to lactation.4,12-14 Inadequately trained staff may substitute their own experiences around breastfeeding for evidence-based practices.
 In addition, the presence of a breastfeeding infant or young child on an inpatient adult medical or surgical unit, perioperative area, or intensive care unit (ICU) may prompt concern for the child's safety and may raise questions regarding hospital liability.
 Management of breastfeeding with respect to medications, procedures, and fluids may also require special attention.
-Finally, staff may be unfamiliar with how to best assess a breastfeeding mother's own desires for initiating or continuing lactation, and how to best help her meet those needs through shared decision making.15
+Finally, staff may be unfamiliar with how to best assess a breastfeeding mother's own desires for initiating or continuing lactation, and how to best help her meet those needs through shared decision making.

-ABM Protocols #7 (Model Maternity Policy to Support Breastfeeding), #15 (Analgesia and Anesthesia for the Breastfeeding Mother), #25 (Preprocedural Fasting for the Breastfeeding Infant), and #31 (Radiology and Nutrice of the Breastfeeding Infant), and #31 (Radiology and Nutrice of the Breastfeeding Infant), and #31 (Radiology and Nutrice of the Breastfeeding Infant), and #31 (Radiology and Nutrice of the Breastfeeding Infant), and #31 (Radiology and Nutrice of the Breastfeeding). clear Medicine for the Breastfeeding Mother) may serve as useful adjuncts to this protocol.
+ABM Protocols #7 (Model Maternity Policy to Support Breastfeeding), #15 (Analgesia and Anesthesia for the Breastfeeding Mother), #25 (Preprocedural Fasting for the Breastfeeding Infant), and #31 (Radiology and Nuclear Medicine for the Breastfeeding Mother) may serve as useful adjuncts to this protocol.